 Buckingham, University of

-History: Formally opened in February 1976 by Margaret Thatcher, as former secretary of state for education, the college originally had just 65 students.
+History: Formally opened in February 1976 by Margaret Thatcher as former secretary of state for education, the college originally had just 65 students.
 It was granted university status in March 1983.
-Today Buckingham has just under 2,000 students studying a range of subjects from law through to business, international studies, economics and English.
-As of 2009 they have offered three new masters courses based in London - in biography, decorative arts and historic interiors, and military history.
-A postgraduate medical course is also based in London.

 Address: Two sites near Buckingham town centre, a historic market town named after the Teutonic chieftain Bucca.
+As of 2009, they have offered three new masters courses based in London, in biography, decorative arts and historic interiors, and military history.
+A postgraduate medical course is also based in London.

 UCAS code: B90

 Easy to get into?
 Not very.
 The University relies heavily on interview and claims to value outstanding candidates as much as outstanding grades.
 Offers are normally in the range of BBB – BCC at A level (or equivalent) or 300 – 260 UCAS points.

 Vital statistics: Buckingham has around 2,000 students studying a range of subjects from law through to business, international studies, economics and English.
 1,300 full-time on campus in Buckingham.
 The two-year degree means that the university is popular with mature students.